EzeOnoky/Project-Base-Learning-12/README.md

 - 2_A : Within the **playbooks** directory, create a new file and name it **site.yml**.
 This file will be an entry point into the entire infrastructure configuration.
 Other playbooks will be included here as a reference.
 In other words, **site.yml** will become a parent to all other playbooks that will be developed.
 Including *common.yml* that was created previously.

-- 2_B : Create a new directory withing the **ansible-config-mgt** directory and name it **static-assignment**.
+- 2_B : Create a new directory within the **ansible-config-mgt** directory and name it **static-assignment**.
 The static-assignment directory is where all other children playbooks will be stored.This is merely for easy organization of your work.

 - 2_C :  Move **common.yml** file into the newly created **static-assignment** directory.

-### 12_7 pix showing 1 & 2 above

 - 2_D : Inside **playbooks/site.yml** file, import **common.yml** playbook.